 COLLECTIV Academy has certified hundreds of Cosmetologists in the Salt Lake City community and created loyal clients.
-In 2022 COLLECTIV Academy opened a new campus in Dallas, Texas offering courses in cosmetology and esthetics.
+COLLECTIV Academy opened campuses in Dallas and Ft.
+Worth, Texas offering courses in cosmetology and esthetics.

 In 2015, Kenny and Lenore Gibson moved from California, first bringing their proprietary style of education to Salt Lake City and now to Texas, Rhode Island and Massachusetts.
 Kenny and Lenore have come with decades of experience in Advanced and Basic Cosmetology education.
 Many years were spent taking the opportunity to teach a method of hairdressing that creates quality and consistency in techniques that we all utilize as hairdressers in a modern salon environment.